AniruthaChinnikrishnan/HR-attrition-dashboard/README.md

 * Technical departments experience higher turnover.
 * Satisfaction alone does not guarantee retention.
 * Demographics such as age and marital status influence attrition behavior.

+## Future Enhancements

+The following enhancements can further improve the analytical depth and business value of this HR Analytics Dashboard:

+### 1. Predictive Enhancement
+A machine learning model such as Logistic Regression can be implemented to predict employee attrition probability based on factors like overtime, job satisfaction, tenure, and demographics.
+This would enable proactive identification of employees at risk of leaving and support data-driven retention strategies.

+### 2. Attrition Cost Impact Analysis
+An estimated attrition cost metric can be introduced by incorporating factors such as recruitment cost, training cost, and productivity loss.
+This would help organizations quantify the financial impact of employee turnover across departments and roles.

+### 3. Attrition Risk Score
+A risk scoring system can be developed to categorize employees into low, medium, and high attrition risk segments based on predictive model outputs.
+This would allow HR teams to prioritize intervention efforts effectively.

+### 4. What-If Analysis
+What-if parameters can be implemented to simulate the effect of potential organizational changes such as salary increases, reduced overtime, or improved job satisfaction on attrition rates.
+This would support strategic workforce planning and decision-making.